jaesu968/RestaurantMenuApp/README.md

 ### Key Concepts

 #### 1. Reusable Composables
-By passing parameters to a `@Composable` function, we can reuse the same UI structure for different data, reducing code duplication.
+By passing parameters to a `@Composable` function, I can reuse the same UI structure for different data, reducing code duplication.

 #### 2. Iterating in Compose
-We can use standard Kotlin collection functions like `forEach` inside a layout composable to generate multiple child components dynamically.
+I can use standard Kotlin collection functions like `forEach` inside a layout composable to generate multiple child components dynamically.

 ### Code Snippets